amsterdamharu/selectors/README.md

 For example; if you want to get people from state and it is in state.data.people you can write a function like so: `state => state.data.people`.
 The problem with this is that you may at some point need to change the location of people or change the shape that people is stored in the state.

-You can change the location when you descide that people should be in `state.data.apiResult.data` and you can change the shape when you previously stored people as an array: `[{id:1,name:'person one'}]` but now have a normalized object: `{1:{id:1,name:'person one'}}`.
+You can change the location when you descide that people should be in `state.data.apiResult.data` so you have to change all the functions.
+If you used reselect you only change one function: `const selectPeople = state => state.data.apiResult.data`.

 ## Composing selectors